myyc/persoarabic_xkb_layout/README.md

   French.
 I wanted to keep Arabic and Persian numerals, so if you need to type western ones quickly you should switch layout.
+* It also includes most Urdu letters, but I have close to zero knowledge of the language.

 # TODO